KDE/kde-builder/doc/configuration/conf-options-table.md

 Any options specified here are passed to the `qmake` command, for projects that use the `qmake` build system.
-For instance, you can use the `PREFIX=/path/to/qt` option to qmake to override where it installs the module.
+For instance, you can use the `PREFIX=/path/to/qt` option to qmake to override where it installs the project.

 Related command-line option: --qmake-options \<value\>